This policy applies to:

 All employees will be notified of the policy.
 All current official Thomas More University social media accounts will be audited and individuals will be required to complete the Social Media Account Authorization Form by January 1, 2018.

 The Public Relations and Marketing Office will develop best practice guidelines and offer training.

-The Public Relations and Marketing Office will audit official Thomas More College social media accounts on an annual basis.
+The Public Relations and Marketing Office will audit official Thomas More University social media accounts on an annual basis.

 Faculty Policy Manual